anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 This document specifies solutions to discover DNS resolvers that support encrypted DNS resolution in constrained environments.
-The discovery is based on Router Advertisements or DHCP.
+The discovery is based on DNS SVCB records as well as on Router Advertisements or DHCP.
 In particular, the proposed specification allows a host to learn DNS over CoAP (DoC) servers, including configurations to use DoC over TLS/DTLS, OSCORE, and EDHOC when resolving names.